Skip to main content

 Baklava

-Layers of phyllo pastry with walnuts or pistachios, soaked in honey syrup.
-Sweet, sticky, and utterly addictive.
+Layers of phyllo pastry packed with walnuts or pistachios and soaked in honey syrup.
+Sweet, sticky, and hard to stop at one piece.

 vegetarianContains: GlutenContains: Nuts